kulagins/runtime-fork/readme.md

 # gear - b1-coop runtime

-This repository contains a program for simulating workflow executions on heterogenous clusters.
+This repository contains code for simulating workflow executions on heterogenous clusters.
 The repository is structured as follows:

  - `data/traces.csv` contains execution traces for several workflows